-Bob Davidson, Professor of Spanish and Catalan, specializes in Modern Peninsular Literature and Culture with an emphasis on urban studies and cultural theories of food and hospitality.
+Bob Davidson, Professor of Spanish & Catalan, and affiliate faculty with the Culinaria Research Centre, specializes in Modern Peninsular Literature and Culture with an emphasis on food and hospitality.
 Prof. Davidson is the author of Jazz Age Barcelona (U of Toronto Press, 2009; shortlisted for the Canada Prize in the Humanities) and The Hotel: Occupied Space (U of Toronto Press, 2018).

 By and About Things

 This is a book about objects, the narrative tension generated when they become things, and how select Madrid and Barcelona-based authors and artists from the pre-Civil War era used them in especially innovative ways.

 The Scent of Spain: Fragrance, Odour and Culture

 This research project is about the smell of modern Spain.
 Through examinations of key fragrance notes and accords, both fine and functional, I argue that smell has been an important, yet overlooked, component of late Spanish modernity.